 Lisa Said, No Turn Left Behind.
 Said is a first-generation American whose parents moved to Memphis, Tennessee from Cairo.
 But don’t expect any Egyptian music on No Turn Left Behind, her first full-length album, where she sounds no more Middle Eastern than the “American Girl” Tom Petty sang about.
 Her chief influences seem to be the rock and roll she heard growing up in the South: acts like the Stones and the Pretenders, plus a dollop of country.
 I would have made her vocals a bit more prominent in the mix on some of these tracks, but this is an impressive debut—sexy, smart, and eminently playable.

 Johnny Nicholas, Fresh Air.
 Longtime blues vocalist/guitarist/harmonica player Johnny Nicholas shines on this latest CD, which includes 11 songs written or co-written by the Austin, Texas-based artist.
 Also here are a steamy version of Howlin’ Wolf’s classic “Back Door Man” and a funky reading of Sleepy John Estes’s “Kid Man Blues” that reminds me of the Band.
 Though everything on Fresh Air is rooted in the blues, there’s also more than a hint of rock and roll in most of the tracks and especially in the rollicking “Red Light,” where the piano work echoes Jerry Lee Lewis.
-Good stuff, from first track to last.
+Good stuff, from the first track to the last.